MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - **RendererAppContainer.** For extra security benefits, the Windows native app container is enabled by default. **Note:** If Enterprise organizations identify a compatibility issue due to code injection from security software, they should follow up with the software vendor directly.
-Alternatively, they can use the [RendererAppContainerEnabled](/deployedge/microsoft-edge-policies#rendererappcontainerenabled) policy to trade-off the security benefits in Microsoft Edge with their other software.
+Alternatively, they can use the [RendererAppContainerEnabled](/deployedge/microsoft-edge-policies#rendererappcontainerenabled) policy to trade off the security benefits in Microsoft Edge with their other software.

 - **Microsoft Edge migrates the updates experience into Browser Essentials.** Getting alerts on available Edge Updates come from Browser Essentials instead of the Settings page for better visibility and experience. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.